 Why is it important to vote?

 There are many reasons why it’s important to vote such as having your voice heard.
 In the United States, voting is considered your civic duty (a right and responsibility as a U.S. citizen).
-There are several countries around the world that do not allow some or any of their citizens to vote.
+Several countries around the world do not allow some or any of their citizens to vote.
 However, in the United States, voting is your right.
 It’s important to remember that your vote matters.